vtex/splunkevents-js/README.md

   // Important steps will be logged in the console
   debug: false, //default

+  // Source of the logs
+  source: 'splunkeventsjs', //default
 }
 ```

-#### logEvent(event)
+#### logEvent(level, type, workflowType, workflowInstance, event)

+'level' is the criticality of the event ('Critical','Important','Debug').

+'type' is the type of the event ('Error','Warn','Info').

+'workflowType' is an action or a flow's stage in the system.

+'workflowInstance' defines what id/element is being processed/executed/created in the workflowType.

-The 'event' argument expects your custom data to send to Splunk Server.
-'Event' must not be null.
+'event' is an object containing your custom data to send to Splunk.
+This object should be flat.

-This function add events to a queue with some default data
+if 'injectAditionalInfo' is set to true, this function adds some default data to the event
 ```
-- Timestamp
 - User Agent
-- Session ID
 - Browser Language
 - Screen Resolution
 - URI Host